Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Exploiting ciphertext malleability: existing work and generalisation

 \subsection{The FrodoKEM example}

-In their work, Ravi et al.\cite{ravi2021exploiting} detailled their attack for ML-KEM and gave indications on how to extend it to SABER as well as Frodo-640 in their appendix.
-We propose in this section to use FrodoKEM as an example.
-We extend the work from Ravi et al.\cite{ravi2021exploiting} to cover the higher security parameters of FrodoKEM as some subtilities remain regarding how to attack them.
+In their work, Ravi et al.\cite{ravi2021exploiting} detailed their attack for ML-KEM \cite{nist2023mlkem} and gave indications on how to extend it to SABER \cite{basso2020saber} and Frodo-640 \cite{naehrig2017frodokem} in their appendix.
+In this section, we focus on FrodoKEM \cite{naehrig2017frodokem}.
+We extend the work of Ravi et al.\cite{ravi2021exploiting} to cover the higher security parameters of FrodoKEM \cite{naehrig2017frodokem} as some peculiarities remain regarding how to attack them.